Legal Lake Levels

 The legal lake level for Duck Lake was established in 1963 with a level of 781.00 feet.
 The special assessment district for Duck Lake was established in 1990.
 The control structure for Duck Lake is five foot by five foot concrete drop structure with a twenty-four inch diameter, and a four foot wide by one foot deep stop log opening.

 The legal lake level for Indian Lake was originally established in 1975 with a level of 902.20 feet.
 The special assessment district was created with the establishment of the lake level.
-The lake level was amended to 902.62 feet in 2019.
 There are four pumps installed around the lake to maintain the legal lake level.

 The legal lake level and special assessment district for Lake Stanton were established in 1969 at a level of 894.10 feet.
 The control structure for Lake Stanton is a seventy-eight in concrete pipe riser with a trash rack and a seventy-two inch corrugated metal outlet pipe that is seventy-five feet long.
 A catch basin with a beehive inlet discharges directly into the seventy-two inch outlet pipe.

 The legal lake level for Sand Lake was originally established in 1966 with a level of 895.50 feet.
 The special assessment district for Sand Lake was established in 2023 through an Order to Amend the Legal Lake Level in both Kent and Montcalm Counties.